fahmi982/Implementation-Steps/README.md

 # Reduction_Filteration_GBPSO-SVM
 Steps of Using a Combination of Filters and GBPSO-SVM Algorithm in Gene Expression of Autism Disorder:
-Kindly read the PDF file in the repository.
+Kindly see the PDF file in the repository.